-I am going to tell you 3 iron facts connected to iron levels in a baby’s diet, one of which is actually a trick you can do to boost the iron absorption.
+I am going to tell you 3 facts connected to iron in baby’s diet, one of which is actually a trick you can do to boost the iron absorption.

 In my previous post I talked about food groups and how they matter in the overall weaning process.
 I also said there that meat and meat alternatives is the most important food group of all.

 1. Baby’s iron reserves decrease and are insufficient after around 6 months

 I am going to show you a picture.
 It’s said that a photo is worth 1000 words, right?